ostor674/SoftwareHW2/README.md

 4. To access the website, go to `http://localhost:8080/` (Note that I am using port 8080, not 3000)

 ### Website Interaction
-- Recipes can sorted by ingredient using a dropdown menu on the Recipe List page
+- Recipes can sorted by ingredient using a dropdown menu on the Recipe List page (Interactive Javascript)
-- Hovering over ingredients on the Recipe List page will display a short fun fact
+- Hovering over ingredients on the Recipe List page will display a short fun fact (Interactive Javascript)
 - Recipes can be added using the Add Recipe page